-Ieva Balčiūnė is a PhD candidate in the Lithuanian Institute of History and Vilnius University.
-Her PhD research focuses on abandonment of children in Soviet Lithuania.
+Dr. Ieva Bačiūnė is a research scholar at Lithuanian Institute of History, and a lecturer at Vilnius University.
 Ieva’s field of study is Soviet social history, areas of interest include family planning policies and everyday practices, family ideology and history of childhood.

 Associate Professor of Literature at the Department of English Philology at Vilnius University.
 Areas of interest: representations of deviance in literature, also the narratives of space and place in contemporary literature, memory studies.